-Water polo originated in England and Scotland was one of the original team sports at the first modern Olympic Games in 1900 with Great Britain winning the first four men’s Olympic gold medals in 1900, 1908, 1912 and 1920.
+So, what is water polo?
+To learn about water polo is to know it originated in England and Scotland and was one of the original team sports at the first modern Olympic Games in 1900.
+Great Britain won the first four men’s Olympic gold medals in 1900, 1908, 1912 and 1920.

 The sport combines speed and strength as well as teamwork and a high level of fitness – one outfield player can cover up to two miles in one game alone.

 More about Water Polo

 To help you understand more about water polo, we’ve broken down the basic water polo rules into simplified sections below.

 Put simply, there are goals at each end of the pool and the winner of the game is the team that scores the most goals by getting the ball between the posts.